 - An easy-to-understand format: Remember to keep your invoice design as clean and organized as possible so that clients have no trouble finding the information they need.
 Limit your colors and use easy-to-read fonts.
 Use tables for information like service descriptions, unit prices, quantities, and total amounts.
 And try to keep everything on one page.

 Want a little help?
 We’d be happy to provide it.
 Using Practice’s app, you can easily invoice your clients and receive secure payments via credit card and other online payment options.
 You don’t even have to go through the work of making a custom invoice template.
-We’ll provide the form; you just plug in the data.
+We’ll provide the form — you just plug in the data.
+We also offer flexible package payment plans that allow your clients to pay in installments.
+You can customize plans to suit your business, including choosing how to break up remittances and when they’re due.
+We handle the rest by automatically sending out invoices when the time comes.

 Want more business guidance?